AlexWorx/ALib-Class-Library/docs/pages/alib_mod_contmono.md

 The fact that this Programmer's Manual needed quite lengthy introduction chapters and contains many general knowledge sections, explains why alternative allocation strategies are not often found in programming languages.<br>
-Even the C++ language only in their C++ 17 level, received valuable and consistent types in that area
+Even the C++ language only in their C++17 level, received valuable and consistent types in that area.

 From our perspective, the mechanisms that these two combined \alibmods provide,
 - go quite beyond the C++ standard's approach,